Anawalt Logo

 Seedless Watermelon Varieties

 Seedless watermelons are sterile on their own.
 They require a pollinator variety planted nearby to produce fruit.
-Varieties well-suited to Southern California include:
+Plants well-suited to Southern California include:

 • Queen of Hearts: A disease-resistant variety with small, round fruit high in sugar.